 The Personal Counselor's role is to assess students' concerns and provide support and guidance.
-The confidentiality of the counseling sessions is protected by the counselor's code of ethics.
+The confidentiality of the counseling sessions is protected by the counselor's code of ethics of the APA (American Psychological Association).

 Students may talk about the issues they are facing, and explore related thoughts and feelings, to better understand their personal resources.
 For some students, one conversation with the Personal Counselor may be sufficient to improve their situation, while others may return for several appointments.
-The Personal Counselor provides referrals to qualified, certified, and experienced psychologists, psychiatrists, and therapists equipped to aid students with psychological problems, learning disabilities, and/or other serious issues, as needed.